Capgemini/capgemini.github.io/_posts/2017-11-10-learning-gulpjs.md

 ```

 ### Installing Gulp
-To install Gulp you should run the following in the route directory of your project (you can use the `-g` flag to install globally):
+To install Gulp you should run the following in the root directory of your project (you can use the `-g` flag to install globally):

 ```
 npm install --save-dev gulp